endigma/tmodloader-docker/README.md

 -------------------------|----------------|-
 TMOD_SHUTDOWN_MSG        | Shutting Down! | Message that appears when server is shutting down TMOD_AUTOSAVE_INTERVAL   | */10 * * * *   | Cron expression that specifies how often to save the world.
 Default is every 10 minutes.
 TMOD_IDLE_CHECK_INTERVAL | Disabled       | Cron expression that specifies how often to check if no players are online.
 If none are online, the server will save the world and exit.
 This can be useful if your server costs are based on CPU usage.
+Pairs well with [game-manager].
-TMOD_IDLE_CHECK_OFFSET   | 0              | This allows for sub-second resolution if the idle check interval is specified
+TMOD_IDLE_CHECK_OFFSET   | 0              | This allows for sub-minute resolution if the idle check interval is specified

     docker run -d --name tmod \
                -e TMOD_SHUTDOWN_MSG="Goodbye" \